scarpe-team/shoes-spec/README.md

 The Shoes Spec, like the Ruby Spec before it, tries to try to spell out these differences and test Shoes implementations.
 The Shoes Spec isn't the definition -- nobody appointed me the Emperor of Shoes.
 Instead, it's a place to argue.
 If we think Shoes should do one thing or another, we can talk through it, write tests and see what current kinds of Shoes do.

 Shoes-Spec uses Minitest as its primary testing language, with a Shoes-specific test API for things like finding widgets, clicking buttons and so on.
 Shoes-spec is *also* the project of specifying that test API.
+But each Shoes-compatible display service implements the API methods.

 ## Installation and Usage